Papr3ka/LehmerPy/README.md

 ```

 ### Range
-Calculates if 2^n-1 is prime within a givin range n
+Calculates if 2^p-1 is prime within a givin range of p

 ### Confirm
-Performs multiple passes on 2^n-1 to confirm that it is prime
+Performs multiple passes on 2^p-1 to confirm that it is prime